-Since Mori et al.[10] have already reported the effectiveness of the search mechanism controlled by $A^$ , we would like to concentrate upon the relationship between parameter setting and performance including accuracy and turn-around time.
+Since Mori et al.[11] have already reported the effectiveness of the search mechanism controlled by A^{}, we would like to concentrate upon the relationship between parameter setting and performance including accuracy and turn-around time.
 In this experiment, we examine MRR and turn-around time with varying the values of parameters in Table 3.

-The result is shown in Figure 7.3.
-Note that the turn-around time includes processing time of a (external) search engine.
+The result is shown in Figure 7.3, where we excludes processing time of an external search engine from the turn-around time.